MBBS in Italy

 Climate in Italy

-The average daily temperature in Italy is quite moderate in comparison to other European countries.
-You can refer the climate graph beneath-
+Italy's average daily temperature is quite moderate compared to other European countries.
+You can refer to the climate graph below

 Climate in Italy